 4. Fast, Easy Fulfillment

-For many small businesses, the difficulty of selling online isn't the establishment of an e-commerce platform, it's the complexities that go into the fulfillment process.
-As operations scale, it can get much harder to process orders, collect inventory, pack boxes, and ship out goods on a reasonable timeline.
+For many small businesses, the difficulty of selling online isn't establishing an e-commerce platform; it's the complexities of the fulfillment process.
+As operations scale, it can become much harder to process orders, manage inventory, pack boxes, and ship goods within a reasonable timeline.

-Without strong inventory management techniques in place, an inability to manage fulfillment can lead to missed shipments, delays, and a compromised reputation that will send customers running.
+Without strong inventory management techniques, an inability to manage fulfillment can lead to missed shipments, delays, and a compromised reputation that will send customers running.

 Amazon can lighten this load, taking on the heavy burden so that you don't have to.
 FBA, or Fulfillment by Amazon, is a cost-effective and straightforward way to get your online sales operations off the ground.